oracle-livelabs/database/datapump-x-platform-migration/06-XTTS_TransportPhase/XTTS_Transport_Phase.md

 Also a good practice is to verify after the migration a few things like if you migrated all user objects (tabes, triggers, views...), if the sequence numbers match.

+Congratulations!
+You completed all stages of this XTTS lab migrating an Oracle 11g database directly intoa a 21c PDB successfully!

 ## Acknowledgements
 * **Author** - Klaus Gronau